-In Big data, batch processing [26] is an efficient way of processing a large volume of data collected and stored over a period of time whereas streaming refers to the processing of real-time data in an interactive manner.
-It is important to decide the processing system based on the requirements of the application, the source of input data, and processing time.
+In Big data, batch processing [22] is an efficient way of processing a large volume of data collected and stored over a period of time whereas streaming refers to the processing of real-time data in an interactive manner.
+Batch and streaming processing have their own advantages and disadvantages.
+It is important to decide the processing system based on the nature of job type, the source of input data, and processing time.
 The Big data stream should continue to process the data streams of online data.
 The Big data batch processing requires high performance computing cycles whereas the Big data stream processing requires low latency for efficient processing.

-A. Task Scheduling Considerations for Batch Processing
+A. Task Scheduling Considerations for batch processing

-Hadoop ecosystem describes that all data should be loaded into Hadoop Distributed File System (HDFS) for Batch processing [27] before starting the execution of a job if there is any change in the data the job has to be executed again.
+Hadoop ecosystem describes that all data should be loaded into Hadoop Distributed File System (HDFS) for Batch processing [23] before starting the execution of a job if there is any change in the data the job has to be executed again.
 In general, task scheduling for batch jobs can be performed prior to processing, based on the knowledge of input data and task information for processing in a distributed environment.
 In addition, the resources can be statically allocated prior to the execution of a job.
-Florin Pop and Valentin Cristea [28] explained processing of big data as a big batch process by splitting a job into multiple tasks and running on a High Performance Computing (HPC) by distributing the work to the cluster nodes.
-With batch processing, a single CPU can work on the entire dataset meaning each task will be running on each CPU one after another.
+Florin Pop and Valentin Cristea [24] explained processing of big data as a big batch process by splitting a job into multiple tasks and running on a High Performance Computing (HPC) by distributing the work to the cluster nodes.
+With batch processing, a single CPU can work on the entire dataset meaning each task will be run on each CPU one after another.
 Depending on the job, number of CPU's utilized can be different at each stage of the batch job.